-Gross Profit after Fair Value Adjustments to Biological Assets and Inventory is based on Gross Profit before Fair Value Adjustments to Biological Assets and Inventory and includes fair value adjustments to our biological assets, consisting of cannabis plants measured at fair value less cost to sell up to the point of harvest and is inclusive of capitalized production costs.
+Gross Profit after Fair Value Adjustments to Biological Assets and Inventory is based on Gross Profit before Fair Value Adjustments to Biological Assets and Inventory and includes: (i) fair value adjustments to our biological assets, consisting of cannabis plants measured at fair value less cost to sell up to the point of harvest and (ii) fair value adjustments relieved from inventory when sold.
 Harvested cannabis is transferred from biological assets at their fair value less cost to sell at harvest, which becomes the deemed cost for inventory which, upon sale, the fair value cost adjustment portion is expensed to finished harvest inventory sold.
-Gross profit before gain or loss on biological assets represents profit earned before the net impact of fair value adjustments and finished harvest inventory sold cost of sales that result from the transformation of biological assets.

 As discussed in the notes to our financial statements, there is no active market for unharvested plants in certain states, and determination of the fair value of the biological assets requires us to make assumptions about how market participants assign fair values to these assets.
 These assumptions primarily relate to estimating the stage of growth of the cannabis plant, selling and other fulfillment costs, average selling prices and expected yields for the plants.
-See Critical Accounting Estimates - Biological Assets.
+See Critical Accounting Estimate - Biological Assets.